Topics Map > OS & Desktop Software > Web Browsers

 Web Browser - Clearing the Cache for Firefox in Windows 10

 Browser cache is a temporary memory that your computer uses to speed up web browsing by loading previously visited web pages.
 When someone makes an update to a web page and you go to look at that page you have previously visited your cache loads the old page because that's what's saved locally.
 By clearing the browser's cache you force your computer to reload all the up-to-date website data from the web server.

-- At the top right of the Firefox Window, click on the Firefox Menu button (three horizontal bars) and then select Options.
+- At the top right of the Firefox Window, click on the Firefox Menu button (three horizontal bars) and then select History.

 - Close and reopen Firefox.

 If you have questions, please contact the ITS Help Desk at 608.342.1400 or email@example.com.
 You may also visit the Help Desk on the first floor of the Karrmann Library.